tallforasmurf/CrInPy/craftinginterpreters/Readme.md

   }
 ```

-N.B. the Oracle [tutorial on creating exceptions](https://docs.oracle.com/javase/tutorial/essential/exceptions/creating.html) says absolutely nothing about an exception subclass having properties of any kind, let alone code.
+N.B. the Oracle [tutorial on creating exceptions](https://docs.oracle.com/javase/tutorial/essential/exceptions/creating.html) says  nothing about an exception subclass having properties of *any* kind, let alone code.
 So, where, in what context, is that call to `Lox.error()` going to be executed?
 And to what caller is it returning a new instance of itself?
-And why?
+And why would it do that?

 Error Handling clarification (Section 6.3.3)
 --------------------------

-Ok the above confusions get somewhat straightened out in the final section of the chapter -- by which, of course, I mean (a) he explains something he's been withholding and (b) it gets to look a lot more like Python.
+Ok the above confusions get somewhat straightened out in the final section of the chapter, by whichI mean (a) he explains something he's been withholding and (b) it gets to look a lot more like Python.

 The big problem through all of 6.3.1 and 6.3.2 was it was not at all clear how this code was called, what top-level function could receive ("catch") an exception generated below.
 That finally gets sorted out; the Parser class gets a method `parse()` in which is --*Hello!* -- a simple `try` statement to begin parsing and handle a generated error.